We are pleased to welcome you to the International Arbitration Summer Program at American University, Washington College of Law (WCL).

-Below you will find information regarding daily travel to and from WCL, class materials, use of technology facilities during the Summer Session and other materials we hope you will find useful.
+Below you will find information regarding the COVID protocol daily travel to and from WCL, class materials, use of technology facilities during the Summer Session and other materials we hope you will find useful.

 Summer Program Office

 Room Y360A (Yuma building, third floor, International Suite).
-A flash drive will be given to you with class materials the first day of class.
 We will be available every day from 9:00am-6:30pm in our office Y360A located in the International Suite (Yuma building, third floor).
 Please make sure you pass by our office the first day of class.
 If you have problems locating the room, just ask for the International Suite.